section-engineering-education/engineering-education/error-correcting_codes_part2.md

 An implementation using this new definition can be found [here](https://repl.it/@jorqueraian/Hamming).

-Looking closely at both of the matrices above we can see that they both contain a [identity matrix](https://en.wikipedia.org/wiki/Identity_matrix).
-When encoding this is why we still have the original four bits.
-We say a code is in standard form if its generator matrix, can be expressed with the [augmented matrix](https://en.wikipedia.org/wiki/Augmented_matrix) $G = \left( I_k | X\right)$  and parity check matrix can be represented as $H = \left(-X^T | I_{n-k}\right)$.
-Notice that when in the standard form they share a common submatrix, meaning it is easy to construct one matrix from the other.
+Looking closely at both of the matrices above we can see that they both contain the [identity matrix](https://en.wikipedia.org/wiki/Identity_matrix).
+We say a code is in standard form if its generator matrix, can be expressed with the [augmented matrix](https://en.wikipedia.org/wiki/Augmented_matrix) $G = \left( I_k | X\right)$.
+Similarly the parity check matrix would be represented as $H = \left(-X^T | I_{n-k}\right)$.
+The variable $k$ represents the size of the input message and $n$ represents the size of the encoded message.
+Notice that in the standard form, both matrices share a common submatrix $X$, so it is easy to construct one matrix from the other.
 This can be seen with the Hamming code, as both the generator and parity-check matrices share the matrix shown below.

 $$X=
 \begin{pmatrix}